PyAbel/PyAbel/README.rst

 The PyAbel code adheres to the following conventions:

 -
     **Image orientation:** PyAbel adopts the "television" convention, where ``IM[0,0]`` refers to the **upper** left corner of the image.
 (This means that ``plt.imshow(IM)`` should display the image in the proper orientation, without the need to use the ``origin='lower'`` keyword.)
-As an example, the x,y-grid for a 5x5 image can be generated using:
+As an example, the x,y grid for a centered 5×5 image can be generated using

     .. code-block:: python

         x = np.linspace(-2, 2, 5)
-        X, Y = np.meshgrid(x, -x) # notice the minus sign in front of the y-coordinate
+        X, Y = np.meshgrid(x, -x)  # notice the minus sign in front of the y coordinate

 -
     **Angle:** All angles in PyAbel are measured in radians.
-When an absolute angle is defined, zero-angle corresponds to the upwards, vertical direction.
+When an absolute angle is defined, zero angle corresponds to the upwards vertical direction.
 Positive values are on the right side, and negative values on the left side.
-The range of angles is from -Pi to +Pi.
-The polar grid for a 5x5 image can be generated (following the code above) using:
+The range of angles is from −π to +π.
+The polar grid for a centered 5×5 image can be generated (following the code above) using

     .. code-block:: python

         R = np.sqrt(X**2 + Y**2)
         THETA = np.arctan2(X, Y)

-    where the usual ``(Y, X)`` convention of ``arctan2`` has been reversed in order to place zero-angle in the vertical direction.
-Consequently, to convert the angular grid back to the Cartesian grid, we use:
+    where the usual ``(Y, X)`` convention of ``arctan2`` has been reversed in order to place zero angle in the vertical direction.
+Consequently, to convert the angular grid back to the Cartesian grid, we use

     .. code-block:: python